Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 If any points match these characteristics, the workers that are noted as currently processing these points are sent ``STOP`` tags and a kill signal.
 Then, ``'kill_sent'`` is marked ``True`` for each of these points in the manager's History array.
+During the subsequent allocation function calls, any points in the manager's History array that have ``'cancel'`` as ``True`` are not allocated.

 Calling Script - Reading Results
 --------------------------------